-The Central Marine Fisheries Research Institute was established by Government of India on February 3rd 1947 under the Ministry of Agriculture and later it joined the ICAR family in 1967.
-During the course of over 65 years the Institute has emerged as a leading tropical marine fisheries research institute in the world.
+The ICAR-Central Marine Fisheries Research Institute was established by Government of India on February 3rd 1947 under the Ministry of Agriculture and Farmers Welfare and later it joined the ICAR family in 1967.
+During the course of over 74 years the Institute has emerged as a leading tropical marine fisheries research institute in the world.

 Since its inception, the CMFRI grew significantly in its size and stature and built up adequate research infrastructure and recruited qualified staff.
 During the first half of the five decades of its existence, the CMFRI devoted its research attention towards the estimation of marine fisheries landings and effort, taxonomy of marine organisms and the bio-economic characteristics of the exploited stocks of finfish and shellfish.

 Biochemical analysis of secondary metabolites of marine old-woman octopus Cistopus indicus (family Octopodidae) led to the identif...Read More

 Naturally occurring polysaccharide-structured nanoparticles have developed as promising materials for treatment of bone health dis...Read More

 A study was conducted for a period of two years from 2017 to 2018 to assess the health of Tuticorin Bay, south-east coast of India...Read More

 This paper presents an insight into the mobility of the marine fishers of Pentakota area of Puri District of Odisha, migrated from...Read More

 Inadequate management of non-degradable litter in coastal areas can lead to its accumulation in mangrove forest, affecting its eco...Read More

 The study provides local perceptions on the regional challenge caused by jellyfish hindrances in fishing operations and the potent...Read More